nghttp2/nghttp2/doc/nghttpx.1.rst

     particular backend.
 This is  a workaround for a backend server  which  requires  "https" :scheme  pseudo  header field on TLS encrypted connection.

+    "mruby=<PATH>"  parameter  specifies  a  path  to  mruby script  file  which  is  invoked when  this  pattern  is matched.
+All backends which share the same pattern must have the same mruby path.

     Since ";" and ":" are  used as delimiter, <PATTERN> must not  contain these  characters.
 Since  ";" has  special